wlangera/gcube-bcubed-hack/paper.md

 This simulation framework can be used to assess multiple research questions under different parameter settings, such as the effect of spatial clustering on occurrence-to-grid designation and the effect of different patterns of missingness on data quality and robustness of derived indicators.
 Simulation studies can incorporate scenarios with missing data, enabling researchers to assess the impact of data gaps on analyses within the occurrence cube framework.
 Furthermore, the development of a visualisation tool for the simulated cubes can enhance the understanding of data clustering and missingness within the simulated environment.
 By creating a visual representation, researchers can effectively aid to interpret patterns of clustered data as well as identify areas where data is missing.
 This visualization capability contributes to a more comprehensive exploration of the simulated scenarios, allowing for deeper insights into the behaviour of data within the context of the study.

 The B-Cubed Hackathon took place from 2-5 April 2024.
-This paper describes the methods and results of projects 2 and 8 during this hackathon unless mentioned otherwise.
+This paper describes the methods and results of projects 2 and 8 during this hackathon.
 The final commit hash of the GitHub repo is given at the end of this paper.
-Some function and argument names might be slighty different in this paper, because they were changed shortly after the hackathon and are used here as such to improve clarity.
+In this paper, we use the function and argument names of the stable R package version developed after the hackathon (v0.4.0, @langeraert2024gcube), because some names were changed shortly after the hackathon and will improve clarity regarding argument and function usage.

 ![Simulation framework for biodiversity data cubes.
 An example of three species, represented by different colours, that differ in rarity, clustering and detection probability/sampling effort.
 White dots are undetected occurrences.](./figures/visual_proposal.png){#Figure_1 .Figure}